CorvusRom-Devices/changelogs/alioth.md

 ## _Corvus-OS vS3.0 Revenant Changelogs for alioth

-- Rebased trees on @Ivan's trees.
+- Rebased trees on @@johnmart19 trees.
 Thanks to him.
 - Switch to QTI bluetooth.
 - Moto Dolby added.
 - Updated to MIUI 13 blobs